Blog

 The Impact of Data-Driven Design

 The reliance on data and analytics has undeniably brought efficiency and predictability to the design process.
 However, it has also inadvertently stifled creativity.
 Designers are now more likely to follow data trends and analytics rather than take bold, innovative steps.
-This approach, while safe, leads to a lack of diversity in design outcomes.
 The unique, creative voice of the designer is often lost in the process.

 The Illusion of Being Design-Driven